 AIA’s federal infrastructure engagement campaign intersects with multiple AIA policy priorities, including climate action, resilience, affordable housing, and tax policy.
-AIA members and federal relations staff have been working hard to ensure that any federal infrastructure package includes funding for buildings (in addition to traditional roads and bridges funding).
+AIA members and federal relations staff have been working hard to ensure that any federal infrastructure package includes funding for buildings.

 Why?
-Because the federal government confirmed buildings as a critical piece of U.S. infrastructure within the federal statute, which hadn’t been done before.
-This legislative precedent confirming that buildings are infrastructure will be important to architects for generations to come.
+The federal government confirming buildings as a critical piece of U.S. infrastructure for the first time within the federal statute sets a legislative precedent that buildings are infrastructure, which will be important to architects for generations to come.

 AIA 2022 Lobby Day

 AIA Lobby Day 2022 was a success for architects.
 The two-day event took place on April 13 and 14 and included 281 AIA participants from across the nation who took part in direct advocacy in support of AIA priority legislation.
 This year's meetings were targeted to Congressional offices on key Congressional committees.
 AIA members met with 82 separate Congressional offices, including visits with six members of the U.S. House of Representatives and one U.S. Senator, in addition to meetings with Congressional staff.
 AIA members advocated two bills supported by AIA, the Democracy In Design Act (H.R.
 5291) and the Yes In My Backyard (YIMBY) Act (H.R.
 3198/S. 1614), providing critical momentum on some of AIA's top legislative priorities.
 Feel free to view the memo here to learn more about the Lobby Day Event.